Jami-the-great/CSN150-Doc-Template/README.md

 1. I have a MacBook Air that only has USB-C ports but ESP32-CAM-MB uses a USB-A to USB cable, which doesn’t fit into my laptop.

-How did I solve: I got the Apple USB-C to USB-A Adapter to connect the USB-A cable to my MacBook.
+How did I solve: I got a USB-C to USB Adapter to connect the USB-A cable to my MacBook.
 After that I was able to connect the ESP32-CAM-MB to my laptop.

 2.WiFi connecting...................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................x�x�x�x��xxxx�x����x������x�x�WiFi connecting........................................................ets Jul 29 2019 12:21:46